sudheerj/reactjs-interview-questions/README.md

 14. ### How to bind methods or event handlers in JSX callbacks?
 **(Or)**
-### How to use this in JSX callbacks?
+###     How to use this keyword in JSX callbacks?

 There are 3 possible ways to achieve,

 1.	**Binding in Constructor:** In JavaScript classes, the methods are not bound by default.
 The same thing applies for ReactJS event handlers defined as class methods.
-Normally we bind them in constructor as follows,
+Normally, we bind them in constructor as follows,
 ```
             constructor(props) {
                 super(props);